Skip to main content

 Not all vectorization is created equal.
 Before you commit to a tool, here are the seven factors that separate the great converters from the mediocre ones.

 Traditional tools like Potrace follow pixel edges mechanically, often producing jagged or overly simplified paths.
 AI-powered converters understand shapes semantically -- they recognize a circle as a circle, not a jagged polygon.
-The quality gap is especially noticeable on complex logos and low-resolution source images.
+The quality gap is especially noticeable when you convert raster to vector on complex logos and low-resolution source images.

 Clean Bezier curves with minimal anchor points produce SVGs that scale flawlessly and are easy to edit later.
 Poor converters generate hundreds of tiny line segments instead of smooth curves, resulting in larger files and ugly artifacts when zoomed in.
 Always zoom to 400% and check curves before accepting a result.